thecjharries/dso-dojo-slow-server/README.md

 * [The dev compose file](./dev-stack.yaml) defines a `POSTGRES_PASSWORD` environment variable.
 Never store this in a repository.
 * [The Rocket config file](./Rocket.toml) defines a connection string in plaintext.
 Never store this in a repository.
+* [The Dockerfile](./Dockerfile) defines a connection string in plaintext.
+Never store this in a repository.
+* [The exercise compose file](./exercise-stack.yaml) defines a connection string in plaintext.
+Never store this in a repository.

 ## Overview